Indoor Air Quality

 While mold has become a major source of worry related to health in the indoor environment, molds are actually an important part of the natural community and have been around for a long time.
 There are thousands and thousands of types (species) of molds, and they are present everywhere.
 Molds reproduce by means of tiny spores, which will grow anywhere there is moisture, food (organic materials such as paper, wood, cellulose, etc.) and oxygen.

 To learn more about mold visit the MO DHSS website here.
-The Health effects and Remediation Guidelines are available thru the Environmental Protection Agency.
-To view these publications see: "A Brief Guide to Mold, Moisture, and Your Home".
+The Health effects and remediation guidelines are available thru the Environmental Protection Agency.

-Improperly adjusted and poorly vented gas appliances are some of the major sources of high levels of Carbon Monoxide in homes.
+Improperly adjusted and poorly vented gas appliances are some of the major sources of high levels of carbon monoxide in homes.
 Another source is from the exhaust of automobiles left idling in garages.
 The Environmental Protection Agency is the resource to learn about these dangerous gases.
 Carbon monoxide is an odorless, colorless and toxic gas.
 Because it is impossible to see, taste or smell the toxic fumes, CO can kill you before you are aware that it is in your home.
-Basic Information from the EPA is found here.

-For more information, visit the Environmenal Protection Agency (EPA) website.
+For more information, visit the EPA website.
 Information is available on the following topics:

 - Carbon Monoxide (CO)